What is the Pupil Premium fund and who is eligible for it?

 Who should I contact for further information about the Pupil Premium fund?

-Mrs Warnes is the Lead Teacher for Pupil Premium.
+Miss Westley is the Lead Teacher for Pupil Premium.
 She liaises with the Headteacher and other staff to assess the children’s needs and to plan the appropriate support.
-She also tracks the educational progress and achievement of each Pupil Premium eligible child.
+She also tracks the educational progress and achievement of each child who is eligible for Pupil Premium fund support.
 Please do not hesitate to contact her should you have any further enquiries.